sara-nl/griddocs/source/Pages/Practices/migration_lsg_to_cartesius.rst

   .. code-block:: console

-	 $ssh [USER@]cartesius.surfsara.nl`
+	 $ssh [USER@]cartesius.surfsara.nl

   , where USER is your username

 * Here is an example:

   .. code-block:: console

-	  gb-ui-kun.els.sara.nl:/home/homer
+     $gb-ui-kun.els.sara.nl:/home/homer
-     homer$ssh homer@cartesius.surfsara.nl
+     $homer$ssh homer@cartesius.surfsara.nl

 * To disconnect simply type

   .. code-block:: console

      $logout # hit 'Enter' after this command

 ============
 Useful links
 ============

-* Up-to-date information about the LSG decommissioning can be found `here <https://userinfo.surfsara.nl/documentation/decommissioning-life-science-grid>_`.
+* Up-to-date information about the LSG decommissioning can be found `here <https://userinfo.surfsara.nl/documentation/decommissioning-life-science-grid>`_.
-* The deadline and overall planning for the data migration can be found `here <https://userinfo.surfsara.nl/documentation/decommissioning-life-science-grid#heading6>_`.
+* The deadline and overall planning for the data migration can be found `here <https://userinfo.surfsara.nl/documentation/decommissioning-life-science-grid#heading6>`_.
-* Information about the Cartesius supercomputer can be found `here <https://userinfo.surfsara.nl/systems/cartesius/description>_`.
+* Information about the Cartesius supercomputer can be found `here <https://userinfo.surfsara.nl/systems/cartesius/description>`_.
 * Any questions on the data migration procedure?
 Please ask at helpdesk@surfsara.nl.